 Unit economics for ceramic coating in a Polar Tint shop

-Ceramic coating ticket sizes range from $895 (entry-level, 2-year warranty) to $2,800+ (top-tier hardness rating with 7-10 year warranty).
-Average ticket in a properly operated Polar Tint shop runs $1,400-$1,800 because the operator leads with mid-tier and up-sells the warranty.
+Ceramic coating is a premium ticket that scales from entry-level (shorter-warranty) packages up to top-tier hardness ratings with extended warranties.
+The operator leads with a mid-tier package and up-sells the warranty.
 Install time is 4 to 10 hours per vehicle depending on prep work, paint correction depth, and the number of cure layers.

-Gross margin on ceramic is structurally strong because the chemistry cost is low (the bottle of ceramic coating is a small fraction of the ticket) and the value delivered is the labor + warranty bundle.
-Independent ceramic shops typically pay 30-80% markups on chemistry through distributors.
-Polar Tint franchisees source ceramic coating chemistry directly through Glacier Manufacturing at just-over-cost pricing, which protects the gross margin even after factoring in royalty + recurring fees.
+The chemistry cost is low relative to the ticket (the bottle of ceramic coating is a small fraction of what the customer pays), and the value delivered is the labor + warranty bundle.
+Independent ceramic shops buy chemistry through distributors; Polar Tint franchisees source ceramic coating chemistry directly through Glacier Manufacturing at just-over-cost pricing.
 Operator-level gross sales, COGS, and gross profit are disclosed in FDD Item 19.

 Stacking ceramic coating with window film and PPF on the same ticket is the operational strategy.
-A typical Polar Tint customer who comes in for window tint becomes a candidate for ceramic coating (+$1,400 average), then potentially PPF (+$3,500 average for partial-body or much more for full-body).
-Average ticket sizes for tint + ceramic combos are 60-90% higher than tint-only customers, with the ceramic being the highest-margin component of the stack.
+A customer who comes in for window tint is a natural candidate for ceramic coating on the same visit, and potentially PPF as well.
+The ticket-stacking effect on average ticket and margin mix is part of the FDD Item 19 disclosure.

 Ceramic coating install process